atuttle/speaking-bio/README.md

 <img src="https://raw.githubusercontent.com/atuttle/speaking-bio/master/Adam-Tuttle.jpg" alt="Adam Tuttle" width="500" />

 Adam Tuttle is the CTO of [AlumnIQ](https://www.alumniq.com), shaping and building technology that aims to revolutionize Higher Education Advancement and Alumni Relations.
 He is a coder, systems thinker, speaker, human interface designer — and fortunately enough, temporary collection of stardust in the approximate shape of a human being — living in the suburbs of Philadelphia, PA.

+When not lurching over his laptop, Adam likes to practice what he calls "extreme hand holding."